matthijsvk/TicTacToe/README.md

 # TicTacToe
-super simple tic tac toe
+the game of tic tac toe in Python